Advising Appointment

 1. Can I meet with an advisor before registration?

-Yes, you can meet with an advisor before registration, however, we do want you to know that all of the information you will need for registration will be reviewed during our Live Transfer SLO Days Session.
+Yes, you can meet with an advisor before registration, however, we do want you to know that all of the information you will need for registration will be reviewed during our Transfer SLO Days Session.

 2. What should I do if I am wait listed for my classes?